tspurway/pymdb-lightning/README.md

 Unfortunately, the C source for MDB is buried deep inside OpenLDAP.
 I have copied the latest source into the lib/ directory, and will resync occasionally.

-I have tested the software on OS/X - THIS IS PRE-ALPHA software!
+I have (barely) tested the software on OS/X - THIS IS PRE-ALPHA software!
 Use at your own risk.

 requires:
  - Python 2.7 (that is all I have tested with)